Roll With It

 Le Maison Francais at 4101 Reservoir Rd.
 NW is hosting it at 6:30 p.m.
 Euro Night sells out every year, so be sure to reserve your tickets at http://euronightdc.org/.

-This article appears in the Sep.
-19, 2011, edition of National Journal Daily.
+This article appears in the September 19, 2011 edition of NJ Daily.